 I finally have the freedom and flexibility to allow my passions to flourish and ultimately impact others in the process.
 By diving into what I am equipped and designed to do, I am able to elevate others to reach their highest potential as well.

-What would you say are the five important resources ( books, conferences associations) for a nurse who wants explore Business?
+What would you say are the five important resources (books, conferences, associations) for a nurse who wants explore a role in business?

 - The 4 Disciplines of Execution: Achieving your Wildly Important Goals by Chris McChesney, Sean Covey, and Jim Huling

 - The Holy Bible - especially the book of Proverbs for wisdom and wealth management

 - The Principles and Power of Vision by Myles Munroe

 - SCORE mentors from sba.gov